AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 <!-- * Notification of decision
 * Upload new versions of connected assets marked as needs more work < will automatically connect>-->

-## Review and approve assets in Workfront
+## Initiate formal reviews and approvals in Workfront

 Once a creative sends a finished asset to Workfront from Frame.io, the project coordinator can kick-off the formal review and approval process in Workfront.
-All review and approval activity is recorded in Workfront.

-Any comments made in Frame.io are also reflected in the Updates tab in Workfront.
-Replies made in Workfront are not relfected in Frame.io.

-Comments marked Team only will not appear in the Workfront Updates tab.

-### Initiate formal reviews and approvals

-You can create one-time review and approvals, or you can create resuable Approval Templates in the Setup area of workfront:
+Project coordinators can create one-time review and approvals, or they can create resuable Approval Templates in the Setup area of workfront:

-You have the option to assign reviewers, approvers, or a mix of both:
+Project coordinators have the option to assign reviewers, approvers, or a mix of both:

 * **Reviewers** can comment and markup assets.
 Once finished, they can mark their review as complete. <!--example of when to add reviewers-->
 * **Approvers** Can comment, markup assets, and must make a decsion to move the approval process forward.